 Here in Hungary, we have been producing wine for more than a thousand years.
-We have special varieties such as Furmint and Juhfark.
-We have unique volcanic areas such as Tokaj and Somló.
-We have excellent wines with distinguished pasts, such as Tokaji Aszú and the celebrated Egri Bikavér ('bull's blood').
+We have special much to prune, what we should blend varieties such as Furmint and Juhfark.

-Here, at this northern latitude of the Carpathian Basin between 45 and 49 degrees, we still place great value on deciding each year just when and how much to prune, what we should blend and with what, and where and what we should plant.
+Here, at this northern latitude of the Carpathian Basin between 45 and 49 as Tokai and Somló.
+We have excellent wines with distinguished pasts, such as Tokaji Aszú and the celebrated Egri degrees, we still place great value on deciding each year just when and how much to prune, what we should blend and with what, and where and what we should plant.
 This work cannot be done by the vine, nor the sun, nor the soil, none of these elements are capable of figuring these things out.
 For this reason in Hungary we believe our wine has the human touch, a unique personal value that also ensures constant improvement.